MFS4711/project1-practice/README.md

 ## Overview

 ### Purpose
-A brief description of the project's purpose, what it aims to achieve, and the value it provides to the users.
-**Guidance:** Begin filling out this section during Phase 1: Ideation & Initial Setup.
-Clearly articulate the main goal of your project, what it aims to achieve, and how it will provide value to your target audience.

 Mindful Connect is a fictional organisation which aims to raise awareness about mental health and foster a supportive community for individuals seeking help or wanting to learn more about mental wellness.
 This is achieved by providing organised webpages dedicated to different aspects of the purpose.
 There is a webpage dedicated to mental health information, providing an introduction to mental health issues and the actions a person can take to deal with this as well as the support available.
 There will be another webpage dedicated to weekly events and providing the option to join the community.
 Further to this, there is guidance towards wellness and self-care through the application of external links.

 ### Target Audience
-Identify the target audience for your website and explain why this audience will benefit from the project.
-**Guidance:** Use this section to identify who will benefit from your project and why.
-This should be informed by your user stories and overall project objectives.

 The target audience for this project are individuals/groups looking to engage with others who are looking to further their knowledge into mental wellness.
 This is achieved as there is a beginners guide to mental health and there is an emphasis placed on joining the community and taking part in the events.
 The intended user does not need to be suffering from a mental health condition to find benefit in accessing the webpage, although this has been catered for, they can simply be wary of mental health being prevelant and looking at ways to ensure their's is kept on top of.